wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 The following paragraph is an excerpt from an influential paper (Davies et al. 2004):

-“Charles Darwin described the rapid rise and diversification within the angiosperms as an ‘abominable mystery.’
+>“Charles Darwin described the rapid rise and diversification within the angiosperms as an ‘abominable mystery.’
 Angiosperms are regarded as one of the greatest terrestrial radiations of recent geological times.
 The major lineages originated 130-90 million years ago (mya), followed by a dramatic rise to ecological dominance 100-70 mya.
-Approximately 250 000 extant species have been recognised, although estimates vary, and the final number might be double this.
+Approximately 250000 extant species have been recognised, although estimates vary, and the final number might be double this.
 Within the group, sister clades can differ in species richness over several orders of magnitude.
 Darwin attempted to identify a single causal explanation for the rapid diversification of angiosperms but described his own efforts as wretchedly poor.”

 Many attempts at understanding the diversification of flowering plants have focused on the evolution of key traits.
 Biotic or animal pollination has been proposed to be a key trait promoting the diversity of flowing plants, probably because this type of reproduction (with some minor exceptions) is unique to angiosperms.

  Using animals as a vector for pollen could require the evolution of specialised floral structures.
 Examine the flowers of the specimens provided representing abiotic and biotic pollination systems and fill in the table on the hand out provided.

 - How might the flowers you examined maximise reproductive success (i.e. maximise the likelihood that pollen will be delivered to a conspecific stamen)?

+\vspace*{3\baselineskip}

 - Are the flowers from animal pollinated species more variable than the flowers from species pollinated abiotically?

+ \vspace*{3\baselineskip}

 - Pollination success does not in itself increase the diversification rate of a taxa, how could specialised pollination systems increase diversity?

+ \vspace*{3\baselineskip}

  Through  recent research, we have come a long way in understanding the evolutionary relationship among orders and families of flowering plants.
 Fig 4.1 is a phylogeny of flowering plants (a